top of page

 Apocalypse of Peter

 The Orthodox Church does not consider the Apocalypse of Peter to be a canonical text because it was not widely accepted by the early Church and contains theological inconsistencies, such as questionable views on eternal salvation.
-While early Christian communities used it, its authenticity was doubted, and its graphic descriptions of hell were viewed as problematic, particularly a passage suggesting that punishments were not always eternal.
-Therefore, it was excluded from the biblical canon and has no standing in Orthodox theology.
-Apocalypse of Peter contrasts Apocalypse of John in that the former is a journey to hell, whereas the latter is a journey to heaven.
+While early Christian communities read and quoted it, its authenticity was doubted among some, and its graphic descriptions of hell were viewed as problematic, particularly a passage suggesting that punishments were not always eternal.
+Therefore, it was excluded from the biblical canon ~500 years later and has little standing today in Orthodox theology.
+The Apocalypse of Peter contrasts Apocalypse of John in that the former is a journey to hell, whereas the latter is a journey to heaven.

 • Disputed authorship and content: While it claims to be written by the Apostle Peter, some early Church Fathers doubted its authenticity whereas others trusted its authenticity.